biratrai/100-days-of-code/log.md

 **Thoughts:** Learnt about ObjectAnimator, created a growAnimator and assigning duration and it's interpolator to draw linearly, shrinkAnimator with LinearOutSlowInterpolator and repeatAnimator with repeatMode and count.

+### Day 37: Jan 24 2018

+**Today's Progress**: Learning Object Animation.

+**Thoughts:** Learnt about AnimatorSet to combine a set of objectAnimator  and cancel and start in onTouch.
+Also, learnt some times initializing to default values is helpful in kotlin.